ArduPilot/ardupilot_wiki/plane/source/docs/airspeed-parameters-setup.rst

 Airspeed Parameters Setup
 =========================

 .. note: ArduPlane does not require an airspeed sensor.
-However, some airspeeed related parameters are used even if no airspeed sensor is present or being used, notably for the scaling of tuning parameters with speed.
+However, some airspeed related parameters are used even if no airspeed sensor is present or being used, notably for the scaling of tuning parameters with speed.

 Speed Scaling
 =============